 - Cars – which vehicles should you offer?

 If you’re serious about setting up a wedding car hire business, you’ll need to make sure that you’ve got the right insurance to cover you in the event of an accident or other mishap.
 Unlike companies offering car hire over long distances, for example, wedding cars will often have comparably low mileage and infrequent use – so make sure that you choose the right coverage to suit your needs.

-While there are some wedding car hire companies that operate on a self-drive basis, the majority of these ventures aim to establish themselves as a chauffeur-driven service.
+While there are some wedding car rental companies that operate on a self-drive basis, the majority of these ventures aim to establish themselves as a chauffeur-driven service.
 Take some time to think about which route is right for you – the former involves less time and effort on your behalf, while the latter is more of a complete package.
 Whichever you choose, however, you’ll need to make sure that all the right paperwork is signed and approved.

 The amount of wedding cars available on the market is astonishingly varied, so take some time to think and do some market research to see which are the most popular in your area.
 For weddings, classic cars are always a popular choice – but make sure that you do your research before purchasing any second-hand vehicles.
 Similarly, a brand new limousine will never be short of people wanting to hire it – but be aware that purchasing one will represent a huge expense for your business.

 Vehicle Finance (also known as Asset Finance)

 Financing your vehicle(s) is a very important part of the business setup.
 If you are lucky enough to buy the vehicle(s) without having to arrange finance then that’s your best bet, however, do bear in mind that you may need some cash flow for marketing and various other costs.